ihouwat/pygame-learning/003_car-game/README.md

 Pygame uses the RGB (Red, Green, Blue) system of colors.
 The values for each color range from 0 – 255, a total of 256 values.

 In Pygame, we create `Color` objects by passing in a tuple containing the RGB values.
-For example,
+For example:

 ```python
 color1 = pygame.Color(0, 0, 0)         # Black
 color2 = pygame.Color(255, 255, 255)   # White